 Article 9.5 Suspension of Clinical Privileges - In the event that the Program Director determines that a student's conduct has presented concerns regarding patient safety, substandard care, or was unprofessional in nature, the student will be placed on academic probation and the student's clinical education will be immediately suspended.
-The matter will be forwarded to the

-Allied Health Student Promotions Committee for further consideration and action.
-Following the suspension of clinical privileges by the Program Director, the student is prohibited from any clinical activities pending the outcome of the deliberations of the Allied Health Student Promotions Committee.
-During the period between clinical privileges being suspended and the decision(s) of the Allied Health Student Promotions Committee, the student shall remain in good standing.
+The matter will be forwarded to the Health Professions Student Promotions Committee for further consideration and action.
+Following the suspension of clinical privileges by the Program Director, the student is prohibited from any clinical activities pending the outcome of the deliberations of the Health Professions Student Promotions Student Promotions Committee, the student shall remain in good standing.
 The Program Director may require the student to participate or prohibit the student from participating in non-clinical activities during this time.

-Article 9.6 Allied Health Student Promotions Committee - The Allied Health Student Promotions Committee is charged with monitoring student academic performance during the program.
-It is composed of faculty members from Basic Science and Clinical departments, usually including faculty from Basic Science courses, clinical rotations, and the SAHS Dean.
+Article 9.6 Health Professions Student Promotions Committee - The Health Professions Student Promotions Committee is charged with monitoring student academic performance during the program.
+It is composed of faculty members from Basic Science and Clinical departments, usually including faculty from Basic Science courses, clinical rotations, and the SHP Dean.
 The academic progress and professional development of each student is reviewed at regular intervals throughout each academic year.
 Grades, examination scores, narrative summaries and professional conduct and development are assessed to ensure the successful progress of each student.
-The Allied Health Student Promotions Committee has the primary responsibility for the following:
+The Health Professions Student Promotions Committee has the primary responsibility for the following:

-- 1. setting academic standards and requirements necessary for promotion and graduation; - 2. recommending qualified students for promotion; - 3. setting requirements for remedial work or revised academic course load for students whose academic work is unsatisfactory; - 4. ensuring that each student demonstrates the academic competency of a nurse anesthetist, physician assistant, or orthotist/prosthetist; - rendering a decision and taking action on students whose academic work is consistently unsatisfactory; - 6. addressing conduct and professional behavior of students when brought for deliberation by a Program Director - 7. proceeding with suspension, withdrawal, or dismissal of students; - 8. recommending awarding of the Master's or Doctoral Degree, or appropriate certificate after careful review of academic records; - designating awarding of the Master of Science or Doctor of Nursing Practice degree with Highest Honor, High Honor and Honor for exceptional academic work throughout the period of education; and - 10. reviewing the system of evaluation of student performance (i.e., grading system and narrative summaries).
+- 1. setting academic standards and requirements necessary for promotion and graduation; - 2. recommending qualified students for promotion; - 3. setting requirements for remedial work or revised academic course load for students whose academic work is unsatisfactory; - 4. ensuring that each student demonstrates the academic competency of a genetic counselor, nurse anesthetist, physician assistant, or orthotist/prosthetist; - 5. rendering a decision and taking action on students whose academic work is consistently unsatisfactory; - 6. addressing conduct and professional behavior of students when brought for deliberation by a Program Director - 7. proceeding with suspension, withdrawal, or dismissal of students;

+- 8. recommending awarding of the Master's or Doctoral Degree, or appropriate certificate after careful review of academic records; - designating awarding of the Master of Science or Doctor of Nursing Practice degree with Highest Honor, High Honor and Honor for exceptional academic work throughout the period of education; and - 10. reviewing the system of evaluation of student performance (i.e., grading system and narrative summaries).

-The Allied Health Student Promotions Committee is scheduled to meet three times a year: at the end of the Fall term (December), at the end of the Spring Term (August), and in October to determine graduation status.
+The Health Professions Student Promotions Committee is scheduled to meet three times a year: at the end of the Fall term (December), at the end of the Spring Term (August), and in October to determine graduation status.
 Additional meetings may be called as deemed necessary